Minerals and Mining Program

 Powertech (USA), Inc. is a uranium company that plans to develop an in situ uranium mining operation in Custer and Fall River Counties in southwestern South Dakota (see Powertech's web site at http://www.powertechuranium.com.
 In 2007, the Board of Minerals and Environment issued Powertech a uranium exploration permit for the area.
 Powertech submitted an additional uranium exploration application in July 2008.
 The company has also started the process to obtain a large scale mine permit application.
 In August 2008, Powertech submitted a Request for Determination of Special, Exceptional, Critical, or Unique Lands and Notice of Intent to Mine, which is the first step in the mine permit process.
 In April 2009, the Board of Minerals and Environment determined the proposed mine area did not have special, exceptional, critical, or unique characteristics.

 Powertech submitted a large scale mine permit application on October 1, 2012.
-The department has completed its review of Powertech's mine permit application and supplemental information and determined it was procedurally complete on January 16, 2013.
-The deadline for petitions to intervene and become a party to a hearing on the application is February 19, 2013.
-A hearing on the application before the Board of Minerals and Environment is tentatively scheduled for May 2013.
+The department completed its review of Powertech's mine permit application and supplemental information and determined it was procedurally complete on January 16, 2013.
+On April 15, 2013, the department recommended conditional approval of Powertech's permit application.
+A contested case hearing on Powertech's mine permit application was held before the Board of Minerals and Environment from September 23-27, 2013 in Rapid City, SD.

 In 2011, the South Dakota Legislature tolled (put on hold/suspended) the in situ leach mining rules (ARSD 74:29:11).
 As a result, Powertech is not required to comply with the rules.